Josh Lowe Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in the league.
+- The Yankees pitching staff ranks fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Yankees' 3.59 team ERA ranks seventh across all league pitching staffs.
+- The Yankees' 3.59 team ERA ranks seventh among all league pitching staffs.

-- The Yankees rank 11th in baseball in home runs surrendered (33 total, one per game).
+- Yankees pitchers combine to give up 41 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- German makes the start for the Yankees, his seventh of the season.
-He is 2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched.
+- German (2-2) gets the starting nod for the Yankees in his eighth start of the season.
+He's put together a 4.35 ERA in 39 1/3 innings pitched, with 44 strikeouts.

-- In his most recent appearance on Monday, the righty tossed 8 1/3 innings against the Cleveland Guardians, giving up one earned run while surrendering two hits.
+- The righty's most recent appearance came on Saturday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.